bruce-mig/cqrs/README.md

       ```

 2. **Query Products**:
-    - In query service, Send a GET request to `/api/queries/products` to fetch all products.
+    - In query service, Send a GET request to `/api/v1/products` to fetch all products.

 3. **Update/Delete Products**:
-    - Use respective endpoints under `/api/commands/products` for update and delete operations.
+    - Use respective endpoints under `/api/v1/products` for update and delete operations.

 4. **Monitor Kafka Events**:
-    - Use Kafka tools to monitor the `product-events` topic for published events.
+    - Use Kafka tools to monitor the `product-event-topic` topic for published events.

 ---